SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Vanilla," Pinkie answered.

-Rainbow asked, "How much more complicated is that cake over pancakes?"
+"How much more complicated is that cake over pancakes?"

-"Not much, just a few more ingredients," Pinkie said.
+"Not much, just a few more ingredients."

 "You're sure I'll be able to learn fine, I'm a little nervous, especially if we're giving them to Fluttershy," Rainbow said as a slightly anxious tone.